Initial Child Protection Conferences

 - Does the child have sufficient understanding of the process?

-- Has (s)he expressed an explicit or implicit wish to be involved?
+- Have they expressed an explicit or implicit wish to be involved?

 - What are the parents’ views about the child’s proposed presence?